ikatkov/hot-plate/README.md

 The heating is not uniform (enough?).
 The father points of the hotplate are ~5C colder than the center, where the ceramic heating element is located.
 Typically, one would expect it to even out, but due to the high temperature of operation (150C-200C), fringes lose heat at a higher rate.

 A typical PCB is made of FR4 glass-reinforced epoxy resin laminate, turns out it's a decent insulator.
-However, the top side of the PCB is ~25C colder than the hotplate surface.
+As the result, the top side of the PCB is ~25C colder than the hotplate surface.
 Perhaps lots of plated vias would transfer the heat better.
 Add this 25C if running the plate on manual control.
 Adjust reflow profile accordingly.

 If FR4 start to smoke - it's way too hot or too hot for way too long.
 If that has happened, the FR4 substrate has likely expanded already.
 So it might have ruined your impedance-controlled traces.